 A final thought

 If you do not check your report you will be blissfully unaware of the situation until you are declined for credit.
 This could cause major delays as well as much frustration.
-Take advantage of your free annual credit report to check for any errors.
-If you discover any, take the necessary steps t have them resolved.
+If you discover any errors, take the necessary steps t have them resolved.
 It is important to be proactive and follow-up, requesting proof that the issue has been correctly resolved.

 Getting a dispute letter from My Credit Status

 If you are a monthly subscriber at My Credit Status then you will get access to our automatic dispute generator.
 This cutting edge tool will automatically draft a dispute letter for you with all the details of the dispute included.
 Here's how it works: